atomiczsec/My-Payloads/BashBunny/payloads/Browser-Grab/README.md

 This payload will exclude the C: drive on the device so Windows Defender doesnt flag the exe This payload will then download an exe designed to exfiltrate bookmarks, passwords, history and cookies of most popular browsers
-Finally, dropbox will be used to exfiltrate the files to cloud storage
+Finally, discord will be used to exfiltrate the files to cloud storage

 ## Getting Started

 ### Dependencies

 * DropBox or other file sharing service - Your Shared link for the intended file
-* Admin Priveladges on the Device you are targeting
+* Admin privileges on the Device you are targeting
 * Windows 10,11

 <p align="right">(<a href="#top">back to top</a>)</p>